ArjenLammers/awsservices/README.md

   - Examples for high volume processing
 - SNS - Simple Notification Service
   - Explore topics through UI
-  - Publish messages to topics
+  - Publish messages to topics (incl message attributes)

 The following flows of authentication are supported to access all of the above services: